aalexeeva/summer_school/XSOLLA Getting started en.md

 settings.ui.components.subscriptions.hidden|boolean|Visibility of the tab in the menu. settings.ui.mode|string|Payment interface in the personal account mode.
 Takes the value 'user_account'.
-Header contains only the navigation menu of the Personal account; excludes the possibility of selecting an item and paying for the purchase; personal account mode is available only in desktop-mode. settings.ui.user_account|object|Object with user account data. settings.ui.user_account.info/object/Страница 'My account'. settings.ui.user_account.info.order|integer|Place tabs in the menu. settings.ui.user_account.info.enable|boolean|Visibility tab in the menu.
-Default is 'false'. settings.ui.user_account.history|object|user's History Page. settings.ui.user_account.history.order|integer|Place tabs in the menu. settings.ui.user_account.history.enable|boolean|Visibility of the tab in the menu.
-Default is 'false'. settings.ui.user_account.payment_accounts|object|'My payment accounts'Page. settings.ui.user_account.payment_accounts.order|integer|Place tabs in the menu. settings.ui.user_account.payment_accounts.enable|boolean|Visibility of the tab in the menu.
-Default is 'false'. settings.ui.user_account.subscriptions|object|subscription Management Page. settings.ui.user_account.subscriptions.order|integer|Place tabs in the menu. settings.ui.user_account.subscriptions.enable|boolean|Visibility of the tab in the menu.
-Default is 'false'. settings.shipping_enabled|boolean|display the page enter the address of the saver.
-Default is 'false'. purchase|object|Object with order information. purchase.virtual_currency|object|Object with virtual currency data. purchase.virtual_currency.quantity|float|the Amount of virtual currency in the order. purchase.virtual_currency.currency|string|Currency of the virtual currency package, on the basis of which all calculations will be made. purchase.virtual_items|object|Object with object data. purchase.virtual_items.currency|string|Currency of the item in the order, on the basis of which all calculations will be made.
+Header contains only the navigation menu of the Personal account; excludes the possibility of selecting an item and paying for the purchase; personal account mode is available only in desktop-mode. settings.ui.user_account|object|Object with user account data. settings.ui.user_account.info|object|'My Account' page. settings.ui.user_account.info.order|integer|Place tabs in the menu. settings.ui.user_account.info.enable|boolean|Visibility tab in the menu.
+Default is 'false'. settings.ui.user_account.history|object|User's History Page. settings.ui.user_account.history.order|integer|Place tabs in the menu. settings.ui.user_account.history.enable|boolean|Visibility of the tab in the menu.
+Default is 'false'. settings.ui.user_account.payment_accounts|object|'My payment accounts' page. settings.ui.user_account.payment_accounts.order|integer|Place tabs in the menu. settings.ui.user_account.payment_accounts.enable|boolean|Visibility of the tab in the menu.
+Default is 'false'. settings.ui.user_account.subscriptions|object|Subscription Management Page. settings.ui.user_account.subscriptions.order|integer|Place tabs in the menu. settings.ui.user_account.subscriptions.enable|boolean|Visibility of the tab in the menu.
+Default is 'false'. settings.shipping_enabled|boolean|Display the page enter the address of the saver.
+Default is 'false'. purchase|object|Object with order information. purchase.virtual_currency|object|Object with virtual currency data. purchase.virtual_currency.quantity|float|The Amount of virtual currency in the order. purchase.virtual_currency.currency|string|Currency of the virtual currency package, on the basis of which all calculations will be made. purchase.virtual_items|object|Object with object data. purchase.virtual_items.currency|string|Currency of the item in the order, on the basis of which all calculations will be made.